 In 1940, Corwin Grathwohl, a distant relative of one of the home's earlier owners, Shubel Corwin, bought the house and converted it into his carpenter shop.
 The second story became an apartment.
 When he retired in 1975, the first floor was converted into offices.
 The garage and barn appear to date to the 1820s and are original to the site.
 Designated a Southold Town Registered Landmark in 1985, the house was placed on the Society for the Preservation of Long Island Antiquities roster in 1986.

 The house remained in the Grathwohl family for over 70 years until purchased by Richard Wayne Abatelli of Abatelli Realty and photographer Alex Ferrone in 2012.
-Ferrone and Abatelli renovated the space and have transformed the building and property to an intimate Gallery space with new community appeal.
-The Gallery exhibits contemporary photography by regional and national, seasoned and emerging photographers.
+Ferrone and Abatelli renovated the space and have transformed the building and property to an intimate art gallery space with new community appeal.
+The Gallery exhibits contemporary works by seasoned and emerging photographic artists.
 Plans for a photography studio and education space to occupy the barn are in the works.

 About the Director, Alex Ferrone: